ecosse3/nvim/README.md

 ## Configuration

-To change Ecovim related config use the `config.lua` file.\
+To change EcoVim related config use the `config/EcoVim.lua` file.\

-To change vim settings use the `settings.lua` file.
+To change vim settings use the `config/options.lua` file.

+To change plugin related settings use the specific `plugins/[name].lua` file.
+Some of the plugin config can be set up during plugin installation in `config/plugins.lua` file, where you can add new plugins.

 ## Keybindings